parisba/heyparis/content/books-and-events/books.md

   * English: [iPhone and iPad Game Development For Dummies](https://www.wiley.com/en-gb/iPhone+and+iPad+Game+Development+For+Dummies-p-9780470599105) (Wiley Publishing, 2010)
   * French: [Développer des jeux pour iPhone et iPad pour les Nuls](https://search.worldcat.org/title/717622899) (Wiley Publishing, 2011)

+# Policy and Positions

+Sometimes I write submissions and take public positions on policy that affects games, the arts, and technology.

+* **Games Are the Art Form of Our Time** (2026): my submission to Australia's next National Cultural Policy, written on behalf of [Tasmanian Game Makers](https://tasgamemakers.com).
+It argues for funding video games as culture, and for backing regional Australia, where that investment goes furthest.
+[Read the full submission](https://tasgamemakers.com/policies-and-positions/ncp-2026/).

 # Selected Papers

 I also occasionally put my PhD to use, and pretend to be an academic.
 Here are some of the papers I've written: